cervoise/blog/certifications/SLAE/Exo7-Crypter.md

 # Old encryption

-An easiest way to do encryption is using old cryptography like Vigenere like algorythm.
+An easiest way to do encryption is using old cryptography like Vigenere algorithm.

 ## Crypter